Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 "There's a big cave over on Twin Trunks Hill.
 They use it as a hideout."

-A kid sudden came in, ignored the group, and shouted full of worries, "**Ohhhh, Rhys!
+A kid suddenly ran inside and immediately shouted full of worries, "**Ohhhh, Rhys!
 It's awful!
-Those scum are gonna-!**" She paused for a while, realized, "Huh?
+Those scum are gonna-!**" Then, she noticed someone not belonging to her group, wondered, "Huh?
 Who are they?"

-Rhys urged, "Don't worry about them. **What's the matter?**"
+Rhys urged her to continue, "Don't worry about them. **What's the matter?**"

 "R-right, OK... **The bandits are planning to attack Torigoth!**"

 "Are you sure?"
-Torigoth, a big city with most, if not all, the armies on Gormott?
+The largest city on Gormott, armed with almost all the armies they've got, with the most advanced weapons?
+Hitting a rock with an egg?

 "**Yeah!
 We overheard one of their men talking** about it in the city just now."